penfever/simpleOS/src/os/readme.md

 ## Use

-Simple shell is currently able to run a variety of commands -- type 'help' for more information on the commands which are available.
+Simple shell is currently able to run a variety of commands -- type 'help' for a comprehensive list of the commands which are available.

 The shell supports most normal IO operations over the UART and/or CONSOLE IO.

 Certain messages may be enabled for UART only or for CONSOLE only.
 Backspace, delete, copy/paste, arrow keys and tab are currently NOT supported on the shell.

+All shell commands are named according to the standards laid out in the problem sets for this course, EXCEPT for the following:

+cat -> catfile

 ## Building the Shell
 In order to build the shell and test the commands, create a new Codewarrior project, adding all items in src/os/Project_Headers to your headers folder, and all items in src/os/Sources to your sources folder.

+Note that some of the files required for the build are not included in this repo.
+These files are available at [this link](http://cscie92.dce.harvard.edu/spring2021/index.html).

-Both UART and Console IO are currently enabled (Console IO is outputting debug messages).
-They can be disabled by setting #MYFAT_DEBUG and #MYFAT_DEBUG_LITE to false.
+Debug is disabled.
+It can be enabled by setting #MYFAT_DEBUG and #MYFAT_DEBUG_LITE to true.  defined in myerror.h.

-#CONSOLEIO and #UARTIO are defined in devices.h
-#MYFAT_DEBUG and #MYFAT_DEBUG_LITE are defined in myerror.h
-I recommend building in Codewarrior’s debug mode, as I am using formatted I/O to string functions.
+UART2 support is implemented. #UARTIO, which calls certain printing functions based on whether the UART is used, is defined in devices.h.
+This is enabled by default, and can safely be ignored.

 src/os_hw is included in the repo for the purposes of showing my commit history.
 It is not required for the build.

+The modified kinetis_sysinit.c included in the repo must be used in order for the shell to run.

-## Codewarrior Notes
+## IDE Notes

-I used C99 conventions, so please enable C99 in the Codewarrior Project when testing.
+I used C99 conventions, so please enable C99 in your IDE when building.

+If using Codewarrior, I recommend building in debug mode, as I am using formatted I/O to string functions.

+# Supervisor Call Implementation

+Supervisor calls and privileged mode have been enabled in this version of the shell.
+Therefore, attempts to access hardware directly may result in a default breakpoint error.
+Please use shell commands to access system functions.

+Supervisor calls available to the systems programmer include the following --

+int SVC_fopen(file_descriptor* descr, char* filename, char mode);

+int SVC_fclose(file_descriptor descrf);

+int SVC_create(char* filename);

+int SVC_delete(char* filename);

+int SVC_fgetc (file_descriptor descrf, char* bufp);

+int SVC_fputc (file_descriptor descrf, char bufp);

+int SVC_fputs (file_descriptor descrf, char* bufp, int buflen);

+void* SVC_malloc(unsigned int size);

+int SVC_free(void *ptr);

+int SVC_dir_ls(int full);

+The functions listed above described in detail in the next sections of this document.

+int SVC_ischar(file_descriptor descrf);

+This supervisor call is used to check whether a character is avaible on the UART -- if a file is not available, it implements a busy wait until one becomes available.

+All supervisor calls may be called as one would a normal C function.
+All supervisor calls except for SVC_malloc and SVC_free return error codes, and should be checked on return in case of error.
+SVC_malloc returns null in case of error.

 # Simple Shell myMalloc and myFree